Seneca-ICTOER/Intro2C/docs/C-Data-Structures/arrays.md

 ## Elements

 Each element has a unique index and holds a single value.
-Index numbering starts at 0 and extends to one less than the the number of elements in the array.
+Index numbering starts at 0 and extends to one less than the number of elements in the array.
 To refer to a specific element, we write the array name followed by bracket notation around the element's index.

 **`identifier[index]`**